Apple II sound cards: Music Systems

 Music systems generally include all the features of music cards, but add a method of playing the instrument directly (usually a piano-style keyboard).
 This allows music to be played "live", and the notes can also be captured by the computer for subsequent playback or editing and playback.

 Alpha Syntauri

 The Alpha Syntauri was a music system designed around the expansion capabilities of the Apple II.
 The hardware consisted of an external piano-style keyboard and cards that plugged into the Apple II (a keyboard interface card and music synthesizer cards).
 Originally the music synthesizer was ALF's Apple Music Synthesizer, and later the two-board Mountain Computer Music System was used.
 Software was designed to support music composition and performance.
 Herbie Hancock and Keith Emerson were notable early adopters of the Syntauri system.
 Frank Serafine used a Mountain and Syntauri system to create sound effects for the 1982 film Tron.
+Mauro Sabbione extensively used it while with Matia Bazar in 1982-83, which can be seen in their videos of the time.